hindu-comm/mail_stream_advaita-l/2017/12/Need_explanation/232__V_Subrahmanian.md

 >> already
 >> > gained, what you already are.
 Since there is no choice in knowing
 >> something
->> > as is, one can't say that ​there is a process of choosing to become.
+>> > as is, one can't say that there is a process of choosing to become.
 Yet
 >> > knowledge takes effort in terms of removing misunderstandings.
 So
 >> > realisation is a process of removing the misconceptions of taking
 >> oneself